awee01/Project-9/README.md

 ## Installation:

-1. Download the files, navigate your console browser to the folder's location
+1. Download the files, navigate your console browser to the folder's location.

 2. Make sure to initialize npm and inquirer by inputting the following commands: